 Return and Warranty

 Casper Sleep has a 10-year warranty on their mattresses and a 100-night hassle-free return period.

-Casper Sleep designed their 10” mattress (the listed component heights add up to 9½”) to be a Goldilocks product, suitable for the greatest number of users.
-Though the vast majority of reviews are 5 stars, the overall rating on Yelp is 4.0 stars.
+Casper Sleep designed their 10” mattress to be a Goldilocks product, suitable for the greatest number of users.
+Though the vast majority of reviews are 5 stars, the overall rating on Yelp was 4.0 stars.
 Best for most is not best for all.
 It is too soft for some, and too firm for others.

 On the other hand, there are three models of Tri-Pedic mattresses: Gold, Platinum, and Diamond.
 Each has a different overall firmness.
 Added to this is the option of the AirFlow Transfer System, which draws air through perforations in the comfort layers, and channels it to the porous side panels.
 This produces more effective cooling and also keeps the mattress fresher.